 What to Know

 The fourth digit on the hand is known as the ring finger.
 This may come from earlier notions that this finger is directly connected to the heart via an artery, and some believed that wearing a ring of gold on this finger would cure ailments.
-Other believed that pinching, stabbing, or even blood letting from this finger would cure ailments hence its other earlier name, the leech finger.
+Others believed that pinching, stabbing, or even bloodletting from this finger would cure ailments, hence its other, earlier, name, the leech finger.

 Quick question: what is more romantic than earwax and leeches?
 If your answer to this question is “Why, nothing, of course!” then we have an etymological history that has your name written all over it.